Introduction

 The following are the required items:

-Integrate the DS181B20 sensor with raspberry pi, as shown in fig 1.
-The red wire is VCC, black wire is GND, and yellow wire is the data out.
-We also need to connect a 10k resistor parallel to the red and yellow wire.
+Integrate the DS181B20 sensor with Raspberry Pi, as shown in Fig 1.
+The red wire is VCC, the black wire is GND, and the yellow wire is the data out.
+We must also connect a 10k resistor parallel to the red and yellow wire.

 Fig 1: Schematic Diagram

 The DS18B20 is a temperature sensor that is 1-wire programmable and can measure a wide range of temperatures from -55°C to +125°.
 Each DS18B20 sensor has a unique address and requires only one DIO pin of the MCU to transfer data.
-To test this sensor in raspberry pi, first, you need to edit the config.txt file.
-For this, type sudo nano /boot/config.txt in the pi terminal, add a line: dtoverlay=w1-gpio in config.txt file, as shown in fig 2.
-After adding the line, save the file and reboot the Raspberry pi.
+To test this sensor in Raspberry Pi, you first need to edit the config.txt file.
+For this, type sudo nano /boot/config.txt in the pi terminal and add a line: dtoverlay=w1-gpio in config.txt file, as shown in Fig 2.
+After adding the line, save the file and reboot the Raspberry Pi.

 Fig 2: Config.txt File